RonBulaon/CertificateMakerSender/README.md

 # CertificateMakerSender
-This tool will read information from CSV file.
+This tool will read information from a CSV file.
 The information will then be used to create a training certificate file in PDF format.
-If the creation is succesful, the PDF file will then be sent to the recipient of the certificate.
+If the creation is succesful, the PDF file will then be sent to the recipient of the certificate via email.

 ![screenshot tool](https://raw.githubusercontent.com/RonBulaon/CertificateMakerSender/master/samples/screenshot.png)